raghavtalwar/Red-Team-Operations/66 - Blue Team/Evidence of execution.md

 ### Tool Used
 - RegEdit (Easiest)
 ### Location
-- Stored in each user USRCLASS.dat
+- Stored in each user USRCLASS.dat > `KEY_CURRENT_USER > SOFTWARE > CLASSES`
--
+	- This is the location of USRCLASS

 ### Overview
-- Easy artefact - No time
+- Easy artefact
 - Introduced in Windows 2000 for multi language support.
 1 binary can be used in different language

 ### Limitations
+-  No timestamp of the execution

 ### Example